MicrosoftDocs/OfficeDocs-O365SecComp-pr.pt-BR/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - Driver'Licenses
 - Driver'Licence
 - Driver'Licences
-- Driver' Lic
+- Driver ' Driver'lic
-- Driver' Lics
+- Driver ' Driver'lics
-- Driver' licença
+- Licença do driver
-- Driver' licenças
+- Licenças do driver
-- Driver' licença
+- Licença do driver
-- Driver' licenças
+- Licenças do driver
 - Driver'sLic
 - Driver'sLics
 - Driver'sLicense
 - Driver'sLicenses
 - Driver'sLicence
 - Driver'sLicences
-- Lic do driver
+- Driver'lic do driver
-- Lics do driver
+- Driver'lics do driver
-- De motorista carteira
+- Carteira de motorista
-- Licenças de motorista
+- Licenças do driver
 - Driver's Licence

 - Driver's Licences

-- Permis de Conduire
+- Permé de Conduire
 - id
-- IDs
+- código
 -
 idcard number
 -